Eye candy is an ever-changing celebration of illustration, design and sign writing that takes place in many guises.

 For 2019 we’re concentrating on type and sign writing with a new pilot project called PAINT DUDLEY.

-With our partners Gather and CoLab Dudley we are aiming to brighten up the town centre with a range of community interventions.
-From new type-based commissions shaped by community input (by artists Dan Griffin-Hayes and Jim of Seven 9 Signs) to free workshops and guided photo walks (by Tom Hicks of Black Country Type) – there will be a range of activities for people to enjoy.
+With our partners Gather and CoLab Dudley our aim was to start to ‘brighten up the town centre’ with a range of community interventions.
+From new type-based commissions shaped by community input (by artists Dan Griffin-Hayes below, and Jim of Seven 9 Signs above) to free workshops and guided photo walks (by Tom Hicks of Black Country Type) – there was a range of activities for people to enjoy.

-Free workshops, which will run through mid June and early July, are available for all ages and abilities culminating in a celebration at Do Fest; a 2-day festival on the 19-20 July of fun and street experiments on the High Street that will spread joy and kindness to the town.
+Free workshops, ran through mid June and early July, and were available for all ages and abilities culminating in a celebration at Do Fest; a 2-day festival on the 19-20 July of fun and street experiments on the High Street that helped to spread joy and kindness to the town.
+Including our very own Parklet pictured below.

-Before Do Fest, and as part of the West Midland Mayor’s Community Weekend on the 29th June, we invite everyone to join us for a pop-up one-day Paint Dudley exhibition at Gather.
-From 10am you can pick up your FREE art materials (we’ll have paper, canvas, pens and paint) or grab your camera, and get inspired by your surroundings.
+Before Do Fest, and as part of the West Midland Mayor’s Community Weekend on the 29th June, we invited everyone to join us for a pop-up one-day Paint Dudley exhibition at Gather.
+From 10am FREE art materials were made available (paper, canvas, pens and paint) and Black Country Type’s Tom Hicks invited people to grab their camera, and get inspired by thesurroundings.

-Then bring your friends and join us from 5pm for refreshments and the launch of the town’s first ‘Exhibition in a day’ event.
-See your work hanging on the walls of Gather.
+At 5pm we invited people for refreshments and the launch of the town’s first ‘Exhibition in a day’ event.
+People submitted sketches, illustrations, painting and photography that we hung in Gather.

-Eye Candy gratefully acknowledges the funding support via Arts Council England #AceSupported.
+Eye Candy 2019 gratefully acknowledged the funding support via Arts Council England #AceSupported.

 Artist shop and creative pop up space opens in Great Western Arcade with FREE lunchtime and afterwork creative workshops.
 Plus an illustration & Art Fair at St Martin in the Bullring and artist commissions in Southside.